History of Luxembourg (1984—present): Investment in culture

+The I. M. Pei-designed MUDAM opened in 2006, in conjunction with the renovation of Fort Thüngen.

-In 1995, Luxembourg was the European City of Culture.
-This positioned Luxembourg on the international cultural scene and gave a new impulse to national cultural policy.
-The government launched a vast programme of construction of museums and cultural institutions, especially the Musée d’art moderne Grand-Duc Jean and the Museum of the Fortress in the ruins of Fort Thüngen, a philharmonic hall on the Place de l’Europe, a Centre Culturel de Rencontre in the buildings of the old Neimënster Abbey.
+In 1995, Luxembourg City was the European Capital of Culture.
+This positioned the city on the international cultural scene and gave a new impulse to national cultural policy.
+The government launched a vast programme of construction of museums and cultural institutions, especially the Musée d'art moderne Grand-Duc Jean and the Museum of the Fortress in the ruins of Fort Thüngen, a philharmonic hall on the Place de l’Europe, a Centre Culturel de Rencontre in the buildings of the old Neimënster Abbey.
 Apart from these projects, the Casino – Forum d’art contemporain pursued its policy of raising awareness of art, started during the cultural year 1995.
 The "Centre national de littérature" was inaugurated in 1995.

 1999 election

 At the election of June 1999, both coalition parties suffered significant losses.
-The CSL-LSAP coalition had at this point been in power for 15 years.
+The CSV-LSAP coalition had at this point been in power for 15 years.
 The CSV went from 21 seats to 19 seats, the LSAP from 17 to 13 seats. the Democratic Party achieved 15 seats, a gain of 3.

 The 1999 election confirmed the growth of small parties at the expense of the three largest parties (CSV, DP and LSAP).
-The Aktiounskomitee fir Demokratie a Rentegerechtegkeet (ADR) received 7 seats, the Greens (Déi Gréng) received 5, and The Left (Déi Lénk) received one.
+The Aktiounskomitee fir Demokratie a Rentegerechtegkeet (ADR) received 7 seats (its best result to date), the Greens (Déi Gréng) received 5, and the newly founded The Left (Déi Lénk) received one.

 Juncker-Polfer: CSV-DP coalition

-Coalition negotiations were started between the CSV and the DP.
-In August 1999 the new CSV-DP government was sworn in, with Juncker as prime minister and Lydie Polfer of the DP as depute prime minister and foreign minister.
+Coalition negotiations began between the CSV and the DP.
+In August 1999 the new CSV-DP government was sworn in, with Juncker as prime minister and the DP's Lydie Polfer - who had been the Mayor of Luxembourg City for 17 years at the time - as deputy prime minister and foreign minister.

-Economy
+Economic slowdown

-While the Luxembourgish economy showed very high growth rates in 1999 and 2000, the economic situation changed sharply in 2001.
+While the Luxembourgish economy showed very high growth in 1999 and 2000, the economic situation changed sharply in 2001.
 GDP growth fell by 5 percentage points to less than 2,5%.
-At the same time, the unemployment rate, which had been under 3%, rose to 4,3% by 2003.
-The economic slow-down brought a decrease of tax receipts, which the government could however compensate by using budget reserves.
+At the same time, unemployment rose from under 3% to 4,3% by 2003.
+The economic downturn brought a decrease of tax receipts, which the government could however compensate by using budget reserves.
 The fiscal reforms of 2001 and 2002 concerning individuals and businesses turned out to be useful, as they contributed to maintaining domestic demand at a relatively stable level, despite economic disturbances.